Barcelona sells 2nd package of Spanish league TV rights | Business

 Barcelona has sold a second package of its television rights to an American investment firm for an undisclosed amount as the Spanish club claws its way out of debt.

-While Barcelona made public that the first deal for 10 per cent of the TV rights would earn the club 207.5 million euros (USD 210 million), it did not reveal the amount Sixth Street would pay for the next 15 per cent.
+While Barcelona made public that the first deal for 10% of the TV rights would earn the club 207.5 million euros ($210 million), it did not reveal the amount Sixth Street would pay for the next 15%.

-The initial deal was followed by Barcelona signing Robert Lewandowski from Bayern Munich and Raphinha from Leeds on transfers that could reach 110 million euros (USD 111 million).
+The initial deal was followed by Barcelona signing Robert Lewandowski from Bayern Munich and Raphinha from Leeds on transfers that could reach 110 million euros ($111 million).

-In June, Barcelona earned the approval of its club members to sell 25 per cent of its Spanish league TV rights for a projected total of around 450 million euros (USD 457 million).
+In June, Barcelona earned the approval of its club members to sell 25% of its Spanish league TV rights for a projected total of around 450 million euros ($457 million).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)